KlausTrainer/couch_email_auth/README.md

 ### Request parameters

 ```
-redirectUrl (required) Redirect to this location after authentication
+redirectUrl (required) Redirect to this URL after authentication
 email       (required) The email address the sign-in link is sent to
 username    (optional) A username
 ```